Okkadine: Filming

 The film was launched formally on 5 Jan 2012 in Hyderabad.
 The first schedule of the film was started same day and it was continued to 9 January 2012 in Hyderabad.
 The second schedule of the film was started on 24 February 2012 in Araku.
 The climax scenes of the film was started on 28 June 2012 in Ramoji Film City.
 An item song ‘Puttintollu Tharimesaru…’ (remix of Jaya Malini’s super hit number) was filmed on Rachana Mourya and 70 other dancers in Ramoji Film City.

 Soundtrack

-The music was composed by Karthik and this was his debut album in Telugu.
+The music was composed by playback singer Karthik and this was his debut album in Telugu.
 The audio release was held on 22 October 2012 at Shilpakala Vedika in Hyderabad.
 Nandamuri Balakrishna, Krishnam Raju, K. L. Narayana, Sagar, Prasanna Kumar, Shekar Babu, Tammareddy Bharadwaja, Gopinath Reddy, Ashok Kumar and others attended the function.
 The audio was launched by Nandamuri Balakrishna.

 Satellite rights

 The film satellite rights were sold to Sun TV Network for ₹4 crores.